Northern Samar: Geography

 Northern Samar covers a total area of 3,692.93 km2 occupying the northern section of Samar Island in the Eastern Visayas region.
 The province is bounded by north by the San Bernardino Strait, on the east by the Pacific Ocean, on the west by the Samar Sea, on the southwest by Samar and on the southeast by Eastern Samar.
-It ranks thirty-seventh (37th) in size among the 80 provinces of the Philippines and accounts for practically 1.2 percent of the total land area of the country.
+It ranks 37th in size among the 80 provinces of the Philippines and accounts for practically 1.2 percent of the total land area of the country.
 About 52 percent of the total land area is covered by forest, while 42 percent is classified as alienable and disposable.

 The province is composed largely of low and extremely rugged hills and small lowland areas.
 It also has small and discontinuous areas along the coasts and its rivers are usually accompanied by alluvial plains and valleys.
 The province is endowed with relatively rich and fertile soil that most crops can grow on it.

 Topography

 Northern Samar has a very rugged terrain with restricted pocket plains and valleys.
 River valleys are low-lying and are often interrupted by hills, while the remaining portion is rolling, hilly, and mountainous.
 The interior of the mainland consists of highly dissected hills and mountain peaks.
 Low-lying hills are found between the coastal plains of Palapag, the river valley of Gamay, and Catubig Valley.
-There are lagoons and lakes (Cinco Forest), and falls near Catubig named Pinipisikan (citation tourism) too.
+There are lagoons and lakes (Cinco Forest), and the Pinipisilan falls near Catubig.